Gordin/vimrc/README.md

 bash setup.sh
 ```
 All your .vim* and .gvim* files will end up in an vim.old folder inside the folder you cloned this
-into and new files will be symlinked in this folder.
+into and will be replaced by symlinks to this repo.